Mbed-TLS/mbedtls/README.md

-Fork of the mbedtls library.
-This is for my master thesis.
-In a few days I will push my AEGIS implementation for this TLS framework.
+This is my AEGIS port for the mbecTLS Library.
+This work was part of my master thesis in 2018.
+AEGIS should improve the overall security situation of modern cars.
+The embedded controllers should be able to use AEGIS efficiently.